 Commercial printing firms or large companies that produce their own documents might want to use production printers.
 These high-speed printers have advanced functions and many choices for finishing options, such as collating and binding and job-queue management capabilities.
 In addition to the investment of $20,000 to $200,000, this type of printer will require its own room and at least one staff person to run it.

-- When considering the cost of commercial printers for sale, keep in mind the price of supplies, especially ink and toner and also staff and staff training.
+When considering the cost of commercial printers for sale, keep in mind the price of supplies, especially ink and toner as well as staff and staff training.